MiguelOteo/Telemedicine-Doctor-Desktop-App/README.md

 ### Index

 1. Introduction
-2. Admin & Installation Manual
+2. About the Project
+3. Project Set-Up
-3. Doctor Manual
+4. Doctor Manual

 -------------------------------